Academic Advisor: Kenneth Swansi

 The program committee will evaluate all students once a year.
-The committee will evaluate the student’s academic achievement, research activities, and overall professional growth for satisfactory progress.
+The committee will evaluate the student's doctoral competencies (e-portfolio), academic achievement, research activities, and overall professional growth for satisfactory progress.
 A student who receives more than one negative evaluation will be dropped from the program.

 The total program duration is estimated as follows:

-The curriculum of the PhD in Business degree is made up of 66 semester hours of coursework as explained below.
-To be awarded the degree the student must satisfactorily meet the following requirements:
+The curriculum of the PhD in Business degree is made up of 66 semester hours of coursework and research as follows:

 The total of 66 semester hours shall be completed as follows: